AntonioTorres23/OpenGL_Notes/Advanced Lighting.md

 ![[Pasted image 20251017142829.png]]

 Another subtle difference between Phong and Blinn-Phong shading is that the angle between the halfway vector is and the surfaces normal is often shorter than the angle between the view and reflection vector.
+As a result, to get visuals similar to Phong shading the specular shininess exponent has to be set a bit higher.
+A general rule of thumb is to set it between 2 and 4 times the Phong shininess exponent.

+Below is a comparison between both specular reflection models with the Phong exponent set to 8.0 and the Blinn-Phong component set to 32.0.